TEALSK12/introduction-to-computer-science/lesson_04.md

 ### 5. Debrief

 * Ask each student to identify and describe _one_ feature they discovered in Snap!.
-Keep a running list on the whiteboard or projector.
+Keep a running list on the white board or projector.
-* If the students build a pretty comprehensive list, you can use this as a chance to go over a brief roadmap for the course.
+* If the students build a pretty comprehensive list, you can use this as a chance to go over a brief road map for the course.
 * Ask students what they enjoyed about working with Snap! and what they disliked.

 ## BJC Lecture Suggestions